Truce Hansen

 2. Technology

-The second pillar of a strong 3PL partnership is technology.
+The second pillar of a strong 3PL partnership and management is technology.
 Hertz highlighted the importance of 3PLs embracing modern warehouse management systems and returns management solutions.
 “The moment that you embrace different types of modern technology, whether it’s a warehouse management system, whether it’s returns management... that immediately signals to the brand that you get it.”

 Ecommerce brands today are accustomed to the sleek, user-friendly experience provided by platforms like Shopify, and they expect the same level of sophistication from their 3PL partners.
 Hertz warned that 3PLs with archaic technology will struggle to retain and attract new business.